deeplearningcafe/animespeechdataset/README.md

 1. Introduce the video name and the subtitles name, both placed in `data/inputs`.
 In the case of not having the subtitles, then use the transcribe checkbox.
 2. Use the `Predict characters` button, the annotation file path will be displayed at the annotation file textbox.
 The result file will be stored in a folder with the same name as the video file.

+### Correction of Character Predictions
+Since predictions are not perfect, it is recommended to correct annotations.
+However, this task can be quite tedious.
+To make it a bit easier, we have provided the following steps:

+1. Paste the prediction file into the text box of `Annnotations`and use the `Create file with texts and predictions`button.
+This will generate a file named `cleaning.csv`.
+2. Use the `cleaning.csv`file to listen to the audio while correcting the text.
+3. Paste the corrected `cleaning.csv` file into the text box of `Annnotations`and use the `Update predictions` button.
+This will generate a file named `PREDICTION-FILE_cleaned.csv`.
+Additionally, the names of embeddings and audio files will also be changed.

 ### Create audio and dialogs datasets
 1. Introduce the prediction results file, the folder in which is stored should be included, but not the `data/outputs` part.
 2. Select in the `Export for training` tab the type of dataset to create, `dialogues` or `audios`.